Curious George (film): Casting

 In September 2003, Will Ferrell signed on to provide the voice of the Man in the Yellow Hat.
 In March 2005, Variety confirmed that the voice cast included Drew Barrymore, David Cross, Dick Van Dyke, Eugene Levy, Joan Plowright, and Ed O'Ross.

 Animation

 Before its full transition to animation, Grazer tried different genres for the film, including live action and live action animation, as well as digital effects, but he was worried that it would look "old-fashioned".
 In 1999, Bird was planning to direct the film as a combination of live action and CG.
 In July 2001, Grazer announced that it would shift the film towards all-CG due to the success of Shrek.
 Grazer further explained that the transition was done to become easier for George to be conveyed in CGI animation.
 Eventually, a final decision was made to use traditional animation for the film to recreate the look and feel of the Curious George books, lowering the costs of the animation.
-Following a strict production schedule, the film was animated in eight studios located at the United States, Canada, France, Taiwan, and South Korea.
+Following a strict production schedule, the film was animated in eight studios located in the United States, Canada, France, Taiwan, and South Korea.